 - 8. After synchronization, remove the USB stick from the staging server and insert the USB stick into the management node. - 9.
-Insert the prepopulated USBs into the management node of the pod running Cisco VIM 4.0.0. - 10.
-Copy the vim_upgrade_orchestrator.py script available in Cisco VIM 4.2.3 artifacts in the /root / folder, to the management node of the pod - running 4.0.0. - 11.
+Insert the prepopulated USBs into the management node of the pod running Cisco VIM 4.2.x. - 10.
+Download the vim_upgrade_orchestrator.py script available in Cisco VIM 4.4.3 artifacts to the /root directory of the management node of the pod to be upgraded. - 11.
 Execute the upgrade from the /root/ location:

 '''

 cd /root/

 chmod +x vim_upgrade_orchestrator.py

-./vim_upgrade_orchestrator.py -i disconnected -s 4.0.0 -n 4.2.3 [-y] # -y if you don't want any
+./vim_upgrade_orchestrator.py -i disconnected -s 4.2.x -n 4.4.3 [-y] # -y if you don't want any

 interactive mode

 '''